Key land use planning issues in Virginia today are:

 In urbanizing areas such as the suburbs near Richmond, Hampton Roads, and Northern Virginia, control over how private property is developed may be a contentious process involving landowners and their lawyers, neighbors or local residents upset over additional development, and local officials.
 In Fairfax, Loudoun, and Prince William counties over the last 30 years, the Board of County Supervisor election campaigns have been based on growth management issues.
 Local officials have reacted to citizen complaints, and

-In theory, planning department staff working for the Board of County Supervisors are caught in the middle between landowners/developers seeking to convert property to its "highest and best use" vs. local citizens who object to overly-intensinve development.
+In theory, planning department staff working for the Board of County Supervisors are caught in the middle between landowners/developers seeking to convert property to its "highest and best use" vs. local citizens who object to overly-intensive development.
 In practice, the developers "play the game" better because they are involved every day in the process, and have a strong economic incentive to win.

 Profits are higher if the density of housing or commercial development permitted by local government is maximized, and mitigation measures to reduce impacts on the neighbors or community are minimized.
 Urbanizing counties tend to require mitigation measures such as "proffers" from the developers of free land for schools or libraries,

 Neighbors are usually inexperienced in the process, and rarely get involved in the early stages when there is more flexibility to revise the planned development.
-Once a developer has prepared detailed site plans for subdividing a farm, laying out where the roads and houses will go and how dirt will be moved to accomodate the maximum density (or more) permitted under the local ordinances, it would be expensive for a developer to revise the proposal based on feedback in public hearings.
+Once a developer has prepared detailed site plans for subdividing a farm, laying out where the roads and houses will go and how dirt will be moved to accommodate the maximum density (or more) permitted under the local ordinances, it would be expensive for a developer to revise the proposal based on feedback in public hearings.

 Land use planning is not just an analytical, academic exercise conducted by professional staff in a county office.
 Plans and ordinances can create windfalls for some landowners and wipeouts for others - or force the county supervisors to raise taxes on all residents in order to fund schools and other public services.
 Landowners may seek to have public roads improved near their parcels, in order to increase the value of their nearby private land.
 In counties where population growth is minimal and development potential is low, land use plans won't have much impact on land values.
 In high growth areas where land values are rising as demand for housing and office space is increasing, however, land use planning is almost always a highly-charged political issue.